 If coalescing filters were not prevalent on air compressors, serious damage could be done to the system.
 The contaminants would be allowed to hurt the performances of valves and other instruments, damage seals between components, cause erosion of tubes/pipes and damage desiccant air driers.

-The source of the oil in the compressed air stream is quite often the compressor itself.
+The source of the oil in the compressed air stream is quite often from the air compressor itself.
 Oil lubricated compressors use a lubricating oil either to relieve friction between mechanical parts in the compressor pump, or in the actual process of compressing the air like rotary screw compressors do.

-Rotary screw compressors have oil separation equipment at the compressor discharge, and the oil sumps of reciprocating compressors are supposed to keep the oil in the sump and out of the air.
+Rotary screw air compressors have oil separation equipment at the compressor discharge, and the oil sumps of reciprocating compressors are supposed to keep the oil in the sump and out of the air.
 Yet, in both cases, some of that lubricating oil can still get into the compressed air stream.
-It is this oil, which is normally not compatible to seals in downstream air components, which has to be removed by the coalescent filter as the oil is negative to downstream air seals and components.
+It is this oil vapor, which is normally not compatible to seals in downstream air components, which has to be removed by the coalescent filter as the oil vapor is negative to downstream air seals and components.